 Leader: ESITC Caen

-The communication of the project will be led by ESITC and co-piloted by US with the support of BU and PNA, and will aim to raise awareness of the Marineff project as well as recognition of the role of the FCE programme and the ERDF in achieving concrete results in terms of improving coastal and transitional water quality.
+The communication of the project will be led by ESITC and co-piloted by US with the support of BU and PNA, and will aim to raise awareness of the MARINEFF project as well as recognition of the role of the FCE programme and the European Regional Development Fund in achieving concrete results in terms of improving coastal and transitional water quality.

-WP T1 – Pilot operation : Biomimetic MI for the creation of a specific habitat
+WP T1 – Pilot operation : Eco-engineering unit for the creation of a specific habitat

 Leader: University of Southampton

-The objective of this WP is to develop a new MI capable of receiving, protecting and improving the survival and reproduction of oysters in the wild.
-2 experimental sites will be developed jointly in FR and UK to design the materials and optimize the technical solution.
+The objective of WP T1 is to develop a new eco-engineering solution capable of improving the survival and reproduction of native oysters (Ostrea edulis) in the wild.
+Collaboration between University of Southampton, ESITC and TPC will produce an optimised technical design of the eco-engineering solution.
 They will also improve the transferability of the solution by accompanying a long-term restoration strategy valid for the entire FCE area.
-After these optimizations, a large-scale pilot operation will be developed in the Solent with the immersion of 50 MI in a 1ha area hosting 20,000 flat oysters.
+After these optimizations, three experimental sites in France and the UK have been chosen to deploy to final eco-engineering units which will occur in early 2020.
+Twenty-six units will be deployed in the Solent, UK and 4 in Ouistreham and Dinard in France.

-WP T2 – Biomimetic MI for the improvement of the ecological status of the marine environment
+WP T2 – Eco-engineering units for the improvement of the ecological status of the marine environment

-In the WP T2, we are developing innovative biomimetic MIs that directly recreate lost habitats within them.
-To achieve this, the partnership brings together marine biologists, materials experts and IM professionals.
-The joint formulation of cementitious materials adapted to the imitation of natural habitats will make it possible to develop 3 MI:
+In WP T2, we are developing innovative eco-engineering units that directly recreate lost habitats within them.
+To achieve this, the partnership brings together marine biologists, materials experts and engineering professionals.
+The joint formulation of cements materials that incorporate features that occur in natural habitats will make it possible to develop 3 units:

-To ensure the transferability of our results throughout the Channel, our technologies will be deployed at 5 sites: 1 pilot operation in Cherbourg, and 5 experimental sites including Bournemouth, Isle of Wight, Ouistreham, Bernières-sur-mer and Dinard Bay.
+To ensure the transferability of our results throughout the Channel, our eco-engineering units will be deployed at 5 sites: 1 pilot operation in Cherbourg, and 5 experimental sites including Bournemouth, Isle of Wight, Ouistreham, Bernières-sur-mer and Dinard Bay.

 WP T3 – Professional network

-Leader: Bournemouth University Higher Education Corporation / co-leader PNA
+Leader: Bournemouth University / co-leader Ports Normandy Association

-The innovations developed by Marineff can only be carried out in consultation with all stakeholders.
+The innovations developed by MARINEFF can only be carried out in consultation with all stakeholders.
 However, to ensure the effectiveness of the project, only a limited number of stakeholders can be included in the project as a project partners.
-This is why we have decided to deploy a professional network with the following objectives: to force the dissemination of results and accelerate the market launch of technical solutions through dedicated training; to recruit stakeholder representatives who will be integrated into the T1 and T2 working groups; and to ensure the sustainability of the results after the end of the project through the continuation of this network.
+This is why we have decided to deploy a professional network with the following objectives: to disseminate results and accelerate the market launch of eco-engineering solutions through dedicated training; to recruit stakeholder representatives who will be integrated into WP T1 and T2 working groups; and to ensure the sustainability of the results after the end of the project through the continuation of this network.